-- As the Funds are actively managed they rely on the skill, expertise and judgement of the relevant Investment Manager.
-There is no guarantee that the investment decisions made by the Investment Manager or any investment processes, techniques or models used will produce the desired results. - For liquidity and to respond to unusual market conditions, a Fund, in accordance with its investment policy, may invest all or most of its assets in cash and near cash for temporary defensive purposes.
-Investments in cash and near cash may result in lower yield than other investments, which if used for temporary defensive purposes rather than an investment strategy, may prevent a Fund from meeting its investment objective.
+- As the Sub-Funds are actively managed they rely on the skill, expertise and judgement of the relevant Investment Manager.
+There is no guarantee that the investment decisions made by the Investment Manager or any investment processes, techniques or models used will produce the desired results. - For liquidity and to respond to unusual market conditions, a Sub-Fund, in accordance with its investment policy, may invest all or most if its assets in Ancillary Liquid Assets for temporary defensive purposes.
+Investments in Ancillary Liquid Assets may result in lower yield than other investments, which if used for temporary defensive purposes rather than an investment strategy, may prevent a Sub-Fund from meeting its investment objective.

-INVESTMENT RISKS Techniaues
+INVESTMENT RISKS